casino chips with an abstract background and eco-sustainable icons, representing: sustainability for casinos

 #1.
 Smarter Hosting and Energy Efficiency

 iGaming platforms never stop running.
 Every second, live dealer feeds, payment transactions, and bets are processed.
 Without smart energy management, a huge amount of electricity is wasted, leading to unnecessary costs and emissions … the antidote of sustainability for casinos.
+A large share of these emissions stems from infrastructure intensity, particularly the carbon footprint of iGaming operations driven by always-on server environments.
+Improving energy efficiency in online gambling environments is one of the most direct ways to align cost optimization with environmental responsibility.

 Switching to a green hosting provider is one of the easiest ways to make an instant impact.
 Platforms like GreenGeeks, DreamHost, and HostPapa operate on 100% renewable energy, helping casinos run efficiently without relying on fossil fuels.

 Beyond hosting, small adjustments in how servers operate can dramatically reduce energy waste.
 AI-powered server load balancing ensures that resources are only used when needed, cutting unnecessary power usage during low-traffic hours.
-Meanwhile, advanced cooling solutions—like liquid immersion—can reduce energy consumption by up to 22%, keeping operations efficient while slashing costs.2
+Meanwhile, advanced cooling solutions, like liquid immersion, can reduce energy consumption by up to 22%, keeping operations efficient while slashing costs.2

 #2.
 Sustainability for Casinos with Lower Energy Use